Find Cheap Auto Insurance Quotes in Your Area

 A policy that satisfies the MLI Law will include bodily injury and property damage, which together are called your liability insurance.
 Liability covers the costs of damage you owe to the other party (and not your own medical care or vehicle repairs).
-You will need to purchase them at least in the following amount in Alabama:
+In Alabama, you will need to purchase coverage at least in the following amount:

 Property Damage (PD): up to $25,000 per accident, PD kicks in when you cause an accident that results in someone else's property damage.
-Things that your insurer will pay for you include the other driver’s car repair and collateral damage to a fellow Alabamian's property or even municipal buildings.
+Your insurer will cover damages such as the other driver’s car repair and collateral damage to a fellow Alabamian's property or even municipal buildings.
 Higher limits of PD are available in AL, varying by insurer.

 Insurance agents and government officials in the Heart of Dixie will tell you that the minimum MLI coverage is not enough to protect you.
-For example, if you run into a driver who does not have proper insurance (and who caused the accident), you will be left with no one to claim medical bills and car repair from.
-Here are a couple of optional types of insurance coverage in Alabama that you may want to include into your policy:
+For example, if you run into a driver who does not have proper insurance (and who caused the accident), you will be left with no one to cover your medical bills and car repairs.
+Here are a couple of optional types of insurance coverage in Alabama that you may want to include in your policy:

 Physical Damage: this is the insurance that pays for replacements or repairs to your car, regardless of fault.
-It comprises collision and comprehensive coverage, and covers most damages from ones incurred in an auto accident to falling tree branch hitting your hood, up to the market value of your insured car.
+It comprises collision and comprehensive coverage, and covers most damages incurred in an auto accident up to the market value of your insured car.
 Most AL insurers will ask you to select a deductible amount — the out-of-pocket cost you need to bear before your insurance coverage kicks in for each accident — and the amount you choose will directly influence your premium.

 Apart from a liability policy, Alabama's Department of Public Safety will also accept a certificate of compliance issued by the Department of Revenue (DOR).
 Specifically, you need to fulfill one of the following requirements in order to earn your certificate: